-Publications: diss.
+Publications: Diss.
 Aegineticorum liber.
-1817.
+8+206 p.
+Berolini 1817.

-– much on classical philology
+– Much on classical philology

-– articles (mainly reviews) on Indo-Greek and Iranian numismatics, e.g. GGA 1835, 1761-1783; 1838, 201-252; 1839, 281-325 (Lassen & Prinsep).
+– Articles (mainly reviews) on Indo-Greek and Iranian numismatics, e.g. GGA 1835, 1761-1783; 1838, 201-252; 1839, 281-325 (on the works of Lassen & Prinsep).

-– ed. by Eduard Müller (his brother, 1804–1875, also a philologist): Karl Otfried Müller’s kleine deutsche Schriften über Religion, Kunst, Sprache und Literatur, Leben und Geschichte des Alterthums gesammelt.
+– Edited by Eduard Müller (his brother, 1804–1875, also a philologist): Karl Otfried Müller’s kleine deutsche Schriften über Religion, Kunst, Sprache und Literatur, Leben und Geschichte des Alterthums gesammelt.
 1-2.
-1847-48, 2nd ed.
+Breslau 1847-48, 2nd ed.
 1857

 Sources: *A. Baumeister, A.D.B.
 22, 1885, 656-667; K. Fittschen, N.D.B.
-18, 323-326 (with further references); Wikipedia with portrait (also German version).
+18, 1997, 323-326 (with further references); *O. & E. Kern, Carl Otfr.
+Müller.
+Lebensbild in Briefen an seine Eltern.
+B. 1908 (with portrait, also in Pedersen 1959, 81); Wikipedia with portrait (also German version).